 Genuine Italian cuisine is made to be shared, and Cibo has created a divine menu that bursts at the seams with mouth-watering options.
 There’s something for everybody, and some choices are made specifically for sharing.
 Delicious cuts of imported cheeses and meats create fruitful platters to start your evening perfectly.

 Not to mention the magnifico selection of entrees.
 Their fresh, homemade pasta in its variations are slathered with aromatic sauces, any of which we highly recommend.
 Their menu is well-curated and not overwhelming, with specialty dishes made to perfection, like their Parmigiana.

 And if you adore comfort foods, you need to try their pizza.
-Neopolitan options, slathered in mozzarella and mouth-watering toppings.
+Neopolitan options, coated in mozzarella and mouth-watering toppings.
 You can add extras and overload that crisp base to meet your wildest cheesy fantasies.